Best cheap cars for 2020

 Buying a cheap car doesn't always mean compromising on quality.
 We reveal some cheap cars that are just as good as their pricier rivals.

-Cheap cars can hit that sweet spot between being a reliable, safe, comfortable car that’s easy to drive and not too expensive to fill up, as well as being kind to your bank balance.
-If you're looking for a great-value car, you can find one - provided you use our test results to help you out.
+A good cheap car can hit that sweet spot between being a reliable, safe, comfortable vehicle that’s easy to drive and not too expensive to fill up, as well as being kind to your bank balance.
+If you're looking for a great-value car, you can find one – provided you use our test results to help you out.

 Best cheap cars